codeRIT/mentorbot/README.md

 ## Usage

-Command usage can be found in our [wiki page](https://github.com/codeRIT/mentorbot/wiki/Commands).
+A quick setup guide and info about commands can be found in our [wiki](https://github.com/codeRIT/mentorbot/wiki).